timyiu478/url-shortener/README.md

 ## Possible Future Works

-- automated end to end tests
-- consider cache strategy
-    - should we set *TTL* to 0?
-    - cache eviction policy: eg. LRU or LFU?
 - make sure the shortenUrl key generation collision ratio is lower than our expectation
 - support metrics endpoint and distributed tracing for observability and alert system integration
     - Key Metrics for the web server: